xitrox/wordl-milk/README.md

 # Usage

-    python wordl.py "Wordle 216 4/6
+    python wordle.py "Wordle 216 4/6

     ⬜🟩🟩⬜⬜
     🟩🟩🟩⬜⬜
     🟨⬜⬜🟨⬜
     🟩🟩🟩🟩🟩"

-If that doesn't work for you some reason you can also save the result in a file an pipe it like this:
+If that doesn't work for you some reason you can also save the result in a file and pipe it like this:

-    python wordl.py "$(cat result-example.txt)"
+    python wordle.py "$(cat result-example.txt)"
 The output image is stored as wordle.png in this directory (and overwritten without confirmation so be careful!).

 # Attribution